 A future oncology model needs to incentivize “responsible adoption of novel therapies,” she said.
 When there are tried and true alternatives, the new model should incentivize oncologists to avoid the inappropriate prescribing of novel therapies that do not show improvements in outcomes.

 Neubauer added that the drugs are the “elephant in the OCM room.”
 Drugs are a growing part of the cost, and any new model needs to address that in a more aggressive way.

 Schleicher reiterated the need for more granular data, which can help the drug price issue.
-In addition, there should be a way to look a drugs separately: supportive care vs novel therapies vs old chemotherapies.
+In addition, there should be a way examine drug pricing separately: supportive care vs novel therapies vs old chemotherapies.

 Finally, Valley suggested CMMI more aggressively incentivize the use of generics and biosimilars since biosimilars is an area where there have been savings.
 Similarly, medically integrated dispensaries are important and anyone in OCM should be in network for all prescriptions she said.